ddc-java/ddc-day/sections.md

     (<https://github.com/ddc-java/curriculum-template/>)

 (Note that the line breaks are used here only to make the example easier to read.
 It is neither necessary nor recommended to break lines in this fashion in Markdown.)

+## Guidelines

+* In most cases, `heading_navigator.enabled` should be set to `true` (the default) at the site level.

+* As a rule, any page should have only a single level-1 heading.
+In this theme, the header at the top of every page includes an `<h1>` tag generated automatically using the page- and/or site-level `title` property; thus, none of the source pages (whether Markdown or HTML) should include another level-1 heading.